trishadar/trishadar/README.md

 ## hi

+👋 Hi!
+I’m a student developer passionate about building interactive apps, games, and websites.
+Experienced in Java, Python, HTML/CSS/JS, and Godot game development.

 ## Portfolio

 🌐 **Live Portfolio:** [Visit my website](https://trishadar.github.io/Portfolio/)

-A collection of my projects, experiments, and web apps—all in one place.
+A collection of my projects, experiments, and web apps all in one place.

 <!--
 **trishadar/trishadar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.